Token Launchers

 Graduation

-When a GameCoin reaches ~$125,000 USD market cap, it "graduates" to a full AMM pool on Meteora.
+When a playcoin reaches ~$1,000,000 USD market cap, it "graduates" to a full AMM pool on Meteora.
 The reserved 20% liquidity allocation is used to seed the pool, providing improved liquidity for trading.

 Reward Pool Sources